-Yiqun joined Flagship Pioneering as a senior associate in 2017 and focuses on evaluating venture investment opportunities, working with portfolio companies, and creating new ventures.
+Yiqun joined Flagship Pioneering as a senior associate in 2017.
+She focuses on evaluating investment opportunities, working with portfolio companies in the enterprise, and creating new startups.

 Yiqun received her Ph.D. in chemical engineering from the lab of Nicholas L. Abbott at University of Wisconsin-Madison, where she studied the intermolecular interactions of liquid crystals at biomolecular interfaces.
 Yiqun was a National Science Foundation Graduate Research Fellow and was selected to attend the Lindau Nobel Laureate Meeting in 2009.